• Skip to primary navigation

 Italian sponge cake

 • Preheat the oven to 340ºF/170ºC.
-Butter a 9 inch (23 cm) springform cake pan and then line completely with parchment paper.
+Butter a 8 or 9 inch (20 or 23 cm) springform cake pan and then line completely with parchment paper.
 Sieve the flour and set aside.
+(See notes 1 and 2 below).

 • Using a stand mixer with the whisk attachment, beat the eggs at room temperature with the sugar at maximum speed for about 15 minutes until a frothy and firm cream is obtained.
 In the last minute or two of beating, add the vanilla extract and lemon extract (if using).